abduloria/abduloria/README.md

 Ethical Finance - Focused Data analyst/scientist
 ----------------------------------------

-My interest in integrating AI with financial technology has propelled my AI/ML journey which is leading me to Data analysis/science.
+My interest in integrating AI with financial technology has propelled my AI/ML journey, leading me to Data analysis/science.

 * 🌍  I'm based in Abuja, Nigeria
 * ✉️  You can contact me at [abduloria@gmail.com](mailto:abduloria@gmail.com)
 * 🧠  I'm currently learning Writing in the Sciences by Stanford University and also in Arewa Data Science Academy's Data Science with Machine Learning
 * 🤝  I'm open to collaborating on projects related to Ethical Finance and Fin.
-Tech. improvement with AI.
+Tech.
+Improvement with AI.

 ### Skills